Create a virtual environment

 --output-dir=<dir> |

-Specify the output directory for the compiled files. |
+Specifies the output directory for compilation. |

 --remove-output |

-Delete intermediate .c files and other temporary files after compilation. |
+Deletes intermediate .c files and other temporary files after compilation. |

 --nofollow-imports |

-Do not recursively process any imported modules. |
+Does not recursively process any imported modules. |

 --include-package=<package_name> |

-Explicitly include an entire package and its submodules. |
+Explicitly includes an entire package and its submodules. |

 --include-module=<module_name> |

-Explicitly include a specific module. |
+Explicitly includes a single module. |

 --follow-import-to=<module/package> |

-Specify which modules or packages to recursively process. |
+Specifies modules or packages to process recursively. |

 --nofollow-import-to=<module/package> |

-Specify which modules or packages not to recursively process. |
+Specifies modules or packages to exclude from recursive processing. |

 --include-data-files=<source>=<dest> |

-Include specified data files. |
+Includes specified data files. |

 --include-data-dir=<directory> |

-Include all data files in the specified directory. |
+Includes all data files in a directory. |

 --noinclude-data-files=<pattern> |

-Exclude data files matching a specified pattern. |
+Excludes data files matching a pattern. |

 --windows-icon-from-ico=<path> |